Pre-Qualify or Military Service?

 Anyone may submit an online application with supporting documentation of their education and work experience.
 Board staff will compare this information to the Board rule requirements and issue a determination letter that can be provided to potential employers.

 Anyone with military service has demonstrated attention to detail, a sense of commitment to serve others and successfully completed education and training needed to perform a mission critical job.
 These qualities are exactly what it takes to be a building code official working for a local government!
+Session Law 2014-67 was enacted to enhance the effectiveness of Occupational and State agency Licensing of Military Service members, veterans and spouses.
+Please see the linked information sheet regarding Military Occupational Specialties (MOS) that may be credited toward experience and education requirements needed for certification as a code official.

 To be "fully pre-qualified" for a Standard certificate of any trade and level prior to employment, most people must successfully complete Board courses in Law and Administration and a technical code taught through the NC Community College System.
 They must also pass the State exam.